 It is an issue in any religion of the world as to what criteria it takes to qualify a person as a follower of a given religion.
 For some religions, there is a formal indoctrination process before you are recognized as a follower.
 The problem is that there is no guarantee that an indoctrinated follower is going to behave any differently than a Joe off the street.
 If there is no difference in behavior, is there really a separation created by the ceremony?
 Aren’t the Joe and the indoctrinated the same quality of follower?

 In general, the tradition within Taoism has been to allow people to self-identify as they choose.
-The label is considered to be an illusion.
+The label is considered to be an illusion regardless of whether the labels are legitimate or not.
 Labels are a symbol representing reality and not reality itself.

-In general tradition, it is acceptable to change one’s name to better fit one’s nature or aspiration.
+Also consider that in general tradition, it is acceptable to change one’s name to better fit one’s nature or aspiration.
 This renaming can be done by the practitioner or by the practitioner’s teacher.
 It becomes one’s Taoist name.
 Even a practitioner’s Taoist name may change during the course of his or her life to better fit nature and aspiration.
+Taking the label of Taoist can be considered a micro application of the general naming principle.

 How a Taoist Should Behave